-- A CD in the host's CD-ROM drive - A virtual CD-ROM drive using technology such as iLO or DRAC - Placing ISO images on to a shared network drive - Network install where supported by the specific guest.
+- A CD in the CD-ROM drive of the host - A virtual CD-ROM drive using technology such as iLO or DRAC - Placing ISO images on to a shared network drive - Network install where supported by the specific guest.

-For more information refer to the XenServer 7.0 Virtual Machine User's Guide.
+For more information, see the XenServer 7.5 Virtual Machine User's Guide.